Warm daily attention can keep a long marriage feeling close, playful, and alive.

-Keeping the flame alive in marriage is usually less about grand romantic gestures and more about repeated attention.
+Keeping the flame alive in marriage usually depends on repeated attention.
 A kind look.
 A real conversation.
 A hand on the shoulder while passing through the kitchen.
 A decision to stay curious instead of assuming you already know everything about each other.

 Prioritize Quality Time

-Choose one repeatable ritual: a weekly walk, coffee together before the day starts, one phone-free dinner, or ten minutes of talking before turning on a show.
+Choose one repeatable ritual.
+Try a weekly walk or coffee together before the day starts.
+A phone-free dinner or ten minutes of talking before a show can work too.
 A small ritual you keep is better than an elaborate plan you cancel.

 Communicate Openly